Performing arts: Renaissance

-In the 15th century performing arts, along with the arts in general, saw a revival as the Renaissance began in Italy and spread throughout Europe plays, some of which incorporated dance, which were performed and Domenico da Piacenza credited with the first use of the term ballo (in De Arte Saltandi et Choreas Ducendi) instead of danza (dance) for his baletti or balli.
-The term eventually became Ballet.
-The first Ballet per se is thought to be Balthasar de Beaujoyeulx's Ballet Comique de la Reine (1581).
+The Renaissance, beginning in 15th-century Italy and spreading throughout Europe, saw a revival of classical forms, alongside theatrical innovations.
+Domenico da Piacenza is credited with the first use of the term ballo to describe choreographed court dances.
+The term eventually became ballet.
+The first ballet per se is thought to be Balthasar de Beaujoyeulx's Ballet Comique de la Reine (1581).